ncatlab/nlab-content/pages/2/7/2/0/272/content.md

 In the context of the Haag-Kastler axioms there is a precise theorem, the [[Osterwalder-Schrader theorem]], relating the Euclidean to the Lorentzian formulation: this is the operation known as [[Wick rotation]].

-+-- {: .standout}
++-- {: .query}
-Comment by Tim van Beek: I'd like to put that down on the nLab (I mean the precise formulation of the Osterwalder-Schrader theorem), but would do that on the Haag-Kastler axioms page instead of here - I would dedicate this page to an overview and connections to newer developments involving higher categories, and use the Haag-Kastler page to cite some classical results (like DHR-Superselection theory).
+Comment by [[Tim van Beek]]: I'd like to put that down on the nLab (I mean the precise formulation of the Osterwalder-Schrader theorem), but would do that on the Haag-Kastler axioms page instead of here - I would dedicate this page to an overview and connections to newer developments involving higher categories, and use the Haag-Kastler page to cite some classical results (like DHR-Superselection theory).
 Urs, what do you think?
 BTW: Is this the correct format to insert a comment?

+[[Urs Schreiber]]: yes, sounds like a good plan.
+And yes, the idea is that we include comments like this one in query boxes here, yes.

 =--